everyday calculator

 How to use this calculator

-1. Enter your weight and unit.
+1. Enter your current body weight and select the appropriate unit (pounds or kilograms).

 Inputs explained